LANGLOIS — It’s been an emotional stretch for the Pacific boys basketball team.

 The sophomore consistently drove past defenders with his dominant left hand and got to the rim, netting 13 first-half points with a 3-pointer.

-Pacific's Steven White welcomes his teammates onto the court Saturday before a game against New Hope Christian at Pacific High School.
+Pacific's Steven White welcomes his teammates onto the court before a recent game against New Hope Christian at Pacific High School.

 It helped to stabilize an offense that is missing one of its central features.